StandieControls/BetterJoyMotion/README.md

 The future of the project also greatly depends on the compatibility of new superior motion controllers (like of the Switch 2), as they might make the regular Joy-Cons obsolete.

 # Connecting and Disconnecting the Controller
+WARNING: the bluetooth signal of joy-cons is quite weak and tends to require a strong signal from your computer to compensate for it.
+Tiny bluetooth adapters and certain internal bluetooth connectors may not be sufficient.
+It's better to get a bluetooth adapter that has an antenna sticking out of it.
+BT 4.0 adapters also tend to be more compatible with joy-cons than BT 5.0 adapters.

 ## Bluetooth Mode
  * Hold down the small button (sync) on the top of the controller for 5 seconds - this puts the controller into broadcasting mode.
  * Search for it in your bluetooth settings and pair normally.
 I advise you to pair the right joy-con first for an easier experience with BetterJoyMotion